 Drug rehabs can claim to be many different things.
 And we know that finding a safe place to recover from addiction and alcoholism is the first step of many in your journey of recovery.
 However, at Real Deal, we make the process seamless and enjoyable.
 Don’t just find a treatment center to get off drugs.
 Find a place to create a completely new life.

 Today, most people consider addiction a disease.
 While many have attempted to analyze and explain addiction, we like the explanation found in 12 Step groups like Alcoholics Anonymous and Narcotics Anonymous best.
 The 12 Steps frame addiction in a practical way– as a combination of physical, spiritual, and mental issues that cause an individual to drink or use drugs uncontrollably.
 Then they outline a plan of action to get sober and back under control.
 The 12 Steps are a testament to the deep understanding of addiction that their creators had.
 This is why we always recommend 12 Step-based treatment programs to those trying to get sober.

 Drug addiction is a plague in modern-day America.
 When drug addiction takes over a life, it does not just hurt one person.
 It hurts everyone around them.
 Friends, family, coworkers, and especially the person who is addicted will all suffer consequences until the disease is treated.

-Counseling and therapy are well-developed and effective treatments for many of the mental and emotional problems people suffer from today– including addiction.
+Counseling and mental health therapy are well-developed and effective treatments for many of the mental and emotional problems people suffer from today– including addiction.
 Often, issues that appear unsolvable or to require medication can be resolved by working with a good counselor.